Why Did Café del Mar in Cartagena Close and What Replaced It?

 There ought to be historic signs, markers, and maps explaining this history.

-Speaking of the average Cartagenero, I also think it was somewhat problematic that most of them probably felt like Café del Mar was all but inaccessible to them, an issue I hear more about as tourism grows and more and more smaller, cheaper establishments in Centro and Getsemaní are replaced with business catering primarily to tourists.
+Speaking of the average Cartagenero, I also think it was somewhat problematic that most of them probably felt like Café del Mar was all but inaccessible to them, an issue I hear more about as tourism grows and more and more smaller, cheaper establishments in Centro and Getsemaní are replaced with business catering primarily to tourists and with prices that are out of reach for most locals.

 Comments on social media and news stories about Café del Mar’s closure seem to largely reflect this sentiment.